Logius-standaarden/authzen-nlgov/sections/information-model.md

 <span class="nlgov-add">`ld-context`:
 : REQUIRED.
 An object that provides context for mapping the serialized information model to Linked Data, or a string value containing a URL from which the mapping can be retrieved.</span>

-<span class="nlgov-add">When serializing the information model to JSON it is RECOMMENDED to use [[JSON-LD]] to provide the Linked Data context.
+<span class="nlgov-add">When serializing the information model to JSON it is RECOMMENDED to use [[?JSON-LD11]] to provide the Linked Data context.
 In that case, the value of the `ld-context` key should be considered as the value of the `@context` key at top-level.</span>

 ### Examples (non-normative) {#context-examples}